Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Does the W-4 Form Have an Impact on FICA Taxes?

 The withholding certificate has no impact on FICA taxes.
-The employer withholds the employee share of FICA based on the amount of wages subject to this tax even if an employee is exempt from tax withholding.
+The employer withholds the employee's share of FICA based on the amount of wages subject to this tax, even if an employee is exempt from tax withholding.

 Does a W-4 Need To Be Filled Out Every Year?

 No, a W-4 does not need to be filled out every year.
-Employers should remind employees, before Dec.
-1 each year, to submit a new W-4 if their personal withholding situation has or will change.
-Form W-4 should be retained along with other records of employment taxes for at least four years after filing.
+Employers should remind employees to submit a new W-4 if their personal withholding situation has or will change before Dec.
+1 each year.
+Form W-4 should be kept along with other records of employment taxes for at least four years after filing.

 What if Employees Can Claim Exemption From Withholding?